 Also, while on the subject of online platforms, research which platforms suit your marketing budget for business.
 The intuitive “build-it-yourself” platforms are great for new business owners to get their business live.

-Same as above.
-Is the business name you want available on social media?
-Go search for it in a search engine or across social media channels.
+Just like your business name, is your business name available on social media?
+Search for it on Google or across social media platforms.
 Also, remember to research what social media platforms your audience use – are you marketing on the right platform?